danny99-eng/danny99-eng/README.md

 💡 A creative developer building AI-powered tools, web apps, and digital experiences.
 🚀 Currently working with Python, JavaScript, C++, and Supabase to bring ideas to life.
 🧠 Learning more about AI automation, frontend engineering, and cloud deployment.
-🎨 I also blend tech + creativity through graphics design, UI/UX, and color intelligence tools (e.g., SwatchGen).
+🎨 I also blend technology and creativity through graphic design, UI/UX, and color intelligence tools (e.g., SwatchGen).
 🤝 Open to collaborating on AI projects, web apps, APIs, and automation tools.
 📫 Reach me at oluyemidan68@gmail.com